 Please include the unofficial copy of your transcript(s) when you email us your PDF submission even if not all of your fall grades are available.
 If you are offered admission, you will then need to ensure that your university forwards official copies of your transcripts.

 I BELIEVE I AM A MATURE APPLICANT.
 ARE THE ADMISSION REQUIREMENTS DIFFERENT FOR ME?

 Applicants who have been out of university for more than five years qualify as mature applicants.
 Mature applicants must still meet the same admission requirements as all other applicants.
 Confidential reference letters from employers, clinicians or supervisors can be submitted in lieu of academic references if you are a mature applicant.
 However, we encourage mature applicants to still submit academic references if possible.

 The GPA used in the admission process is calculated using the most recent 60 credit-hours (equivalent to 20 half credit courses) of undergraduate studies for which grades are available at the time of application.
 Please note that graduate degrees, diplomas, and certificates will not be counted.

 WHAT IS AN ACADEMIC REFERENCE?

 Dalhousie’s Faculty of Graduate Studies defines an academic reference as a reference written by a professor or instructor who has taught and graded an applicant in a university setting.
-Academic references do not include references written by practicum or research supervisors, volunteer supervisors, or employers.
-Although practicum and research supervisors, volunteer supervisors, and employers often give valuable references, they are considered professional references.
-We welcome professional references in addition to your two required academic references.
+Supervisors of undergraduate honours or graduate theses are considered as academic references.
+Academic references do not include references written by practicum supervisors, volunteer supervisors, or employers.
+Although these individuals often give valuable references, they are considered professional references.
+You may have one professional reference in addition to your two required academic references.